middlesparrow/PokemonGo-MapValidator/README.md

 For each map you have, it creates a folder with the prints.
 After testing all the maps, it can send an email with the results.
 It also can send attached pictures (disabled for now).

+It also logs to a log file and to an html file.

+# E-mail account (if you want to send emails)

 It is recommended to create a gmail account just for this project, and in this link https://www.google.com/settings/security/lesssecureapps activate the option for less secure applications.